kellenpetersen/kellenpetersen.github.io/_pages/contact.md

 cedric@utstat.toronto.edu

-If you just want to chat about game design, prodecural content generation or anything else, I would love to, so just send me an email!
+If you just want to chat about game design, prodecural content generation or anything else, I would love to as well!
+I think I'm very approachable, send me an email.